Demas Craw & Pierpont Hamilton

 The Fall of France

-Despite the fear of The Phony War period, the French did not believe their homeland vulnerable to immediate attacks from Germany.
-The French Army was nearly a million strong with an additional five million trained reserves, and by the spring of 1940 the French had created three armored divisions as well.
+Despite the fear of The Phony War period, the French did not believe their homeland was vulnerable to immediate attacks from Germany.
+The French Army was nearly a million strong with an additional five million trained reserves, and by the spring of 1940, the French had created three armored divisions as well.
 Most of the nation's 100 infantry divisions were stationed along the eastern borders that separated France from Germany, the same terrain that had seen three years of stalemated trench warfare in the first world war.
 Between 1930-35 the French constructed the imposing steel and concrete Maginot Line from Switzerland to Luxembourg, to barricade their homeland from a potential German invasion.
 North of the Maginot line stretched the high mountains and dense woods of the Ardennes Forest, an area believed impassable to tanks.

 When Hitler ordered the invasion of France, Generals Heinz Guderian and Erwin Rommel did what the French believed impossible, pouring seven armored divisions into France by way of the Ardennes.
 On May 12 the enemy crossed the Meuse and the French government was forced to abandon Paris.
 Defending French and British forces were steadily pushed back towards the English Channel.
 From May 26 to June 3 the British employed nearly 700 ships to evacuate more than 330,000 beleaguered forces (including 140,000 French Soldiers) from the port at Dunkirk.